-- Radar provides a broad range of surveillance services that perform target search, acquisition, identification, and tracking functions.
-Analysis of electromagnetic radiation associated with radars is provided in a Classified Appendix (Appendix L). - Interceptor the missile that intercepts an incoming hostile missile threat or air breathing threat. - Launch Platforms / Fire Unit truck-mounted launchers transport, aim, and launch missiles. - o The THAAD launcher carries a missile round pallet which contains up to eight missiles. - Each Patriot Missile launcher has four to 16 missiles, depending on configuration.
-The Guidance Enhanced Missile variant load is four each, and the PAC-III missile load is 16 each. - The SLAMRAAM/Avenger launcher capacity is eight missiles.
+- o The THAAD launcher carries a missile round pallet which contains up to eight missiles. - Each Patriot Missile launcher has four to 16 missiles, depending on configuration.
+The Guidance Enhanced Missile variant load is four each, and the PAC-III missile load is 16 each. - o The SLAMRAAM/Avenger launcher capacity is eight missiles.